 Public Health England (PHE) has issued a briefing note to healthcare professionals about the increase in Zika virus (ZIKV) in parts of Central and South America, the Caribbean and Pacific Islands because of a potential association between infection with ZIKV in pregnant women and increased risk of congenital and neurological complications to the fetus.

-Guidance on ZIKV can be found on the Gov.UK website.
+Guidance on ZIKA can be found on the Gov.UK website.

 Information for members

 This briefing is aimed at all O&G doctors, GPs, midwives and nurses providing care in maternity services.

 ZIKV is an emerging viral infection that usually causes a mild febrile illness similar to dengue and chikungunya.
 Like dengue and chikungunya, ZIKV is transmitted by Aedes mosquitoes which are present throughout South and Central America, the Caribbean and the Pacific.
 There has been an increase in the numbers of ZIKV infections in the aforementioned regional populations since 2014.